 As dementia progresses, behaviors change in response to increased confusion, paranoia, anger, and agitation.
 Behaviors may include sleeplessness, wandering, repetitive actions, and verbal or physical aggression.

-A mood disorder causing persistent sadness, hopelessness, and loss of interest in hobbies and activities occurring every day for a period of at least 2 weeks.
+Resources and information regarding seniors and depression; a mood disorder causing persistent sadness, hopelessness, and loss of interest in hobbies and activities occurring every day for a period of at least 2 weeks.

 A disease that occurs when the blood glucose level is too high.
 Type 1 is usually diagnosed in children and young adults and is also known as juvenile diabetes.
 Type 2 is known as adult-onset diabetes.

-Substance abuse; The chronic misuse of prescription and/or non prescription substances leading to physical or psychological harm.
+Information and advice for family caregivers supporting an elderly loved one who is experiencing substance abuse issues; The chronic misuse of prescription and/or non prescription substances leading to physical or psychological harm.

 A legal document that assigns authority to an agent to act on your behalf in specific matters as outlined by the document.
 A durable POA includes language that extends the authority to the agent to act on your behalf should you become mentally incompetent.

 A form of dementia that develops symptoms before the age of 65.
 In some cases, early-onset Alzheimer's disease has a genetic component and is related to a genetic mutation directly contributing to the disease, known as Familial Alzheimer's disease.

 Advocates for the elderly who specialize in legal matters affecting older individuals including estate planning, Social Security, Medicare/Medicaid, guardianship and the preparation of documents indicating advance directives and power of attorney.

 Articles, practical tips, and resources for family caregivers about death and dying.
 Get help and advice from the experience of other caregivers caring for an elderly loved one showing signs indicating the end of life is near.